 The College has worked hard to maintain their mutually beneficial relationship with a plethora of local businesses in the Rochester area.
 These businesses have grown to trust the College through employment of our new graduates after college.
 That relationship all starts here, where local businesses come into the classroom and work hands-on with our students, building a relationship with them before they have even graduated.

-Each semester (during the 10th week of classes) students are invited to attend the faculty-student mixer.
+Each semester (typically during the 10th week of classes) students are invited to attend this event.
 This is an informal gathering that offers students the opportunity to meet with faculty and often alumni and prospective employers.
 Occasionally, students will present about their internship experiences.
 In the Spring, we recognize our awards winners.
 These are our highest achieving students, including the program scholars, who receive a plaque and monetary award sponsored by Eugene Spafford, one of our most distinguished alumni.

 Independent Study (CIS 499 or CSC 499)